dotnet/docs-aspire/docs/components-overview.md

     > [!TIP]
     > Components that are designed to connect to Azure services also support passwordless authentication and authorization using [Azure RBAC](/azure/role-based-access-control/overview), which is the recommended approach for production apps.

-1. In your orchestrator project (the project with the _*.AppHost_ suffix), add a reference to the component consuming project.
-If you're using Visual Studio, you can use the **Add .NET Aspire Orchestrator Support** project context menu item to add the reference automatically.
+1. In your orchestrator project (the project with the _*.AppHost_ suffix), add a reference to the Worker Service project.
+If you're using Visual Studio, you can use the [**Add .NET Aspire Orchestrator Support**](setup-tooling.md#add-orchestration-projects) project context menu item to add the reference automatically.
 The following code snippet shows the project reference of the _AspireApp.AppHost.csproj_:

     :::code language="xml" source="snippets/components/AspireApp/AspireApp.AppHost/AspireApp.AppHost.csproj" highlight="16":::

-    For more information about AppHost tooling features, see [Add .NET Aspire Orchestrator Support](setup-tooling.md#add-orchestration-projects).

-    After the project is referenced in the orchestrator project, the component consuming project has its _Program.cs_ file updated to call the `AddServiceDefaults`.
+    After the Worker Service project is referenced in the orchestrator project, the Worker Service project has its _Program.cs_ file updated to call the `AddServiceDefaults`.
+For more information on service defaults, see [Service defaults](service-defaults.md).

 1. In the orchestrator project, update the _Program.cs_ file with the following code:

     :::code source="snippets/components/AspireApp/AspireApp.AppHost/Program.cs" highlight="3-4,6,8-11":::

-    In the preceding code, the orchestrator project:
+    The preceding code:

-    - Calls <xref:Aspire.Hosting.PostgresBuilderExtensions.AddPostgresContainer%2A> and chains a call to <xref:Aspire.Hosting.PostgresBuilderExtensions.AddDatabase%2A>, adding a PostgreSQL database container to the app host.
+    - Calls <xref:Aspire.Hosting.PostgresBuilderExtensions.AddPostgresContainer%2A> and chains a call to <xref:Aspire.Hosting.PostgresBuilderExtensions.AddDatabase%2A>, adding a PostgreSQL database container to the app model.
     - Establishes a connection to the PostgreSQL database using the connection name `"PostgreSqlConnection"`, by calling <xref:Aspire.Hosting.PostgresBuilderExtensions.AddPostgresConnection%2A>.
     - Chains calls on the result of the <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject%2A> from the Worker Service project:
       - Calls <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> to add a reference to the `database`.